-Where the CCI approves a combination with modification, the CCI’s approval order shall specify the terms, conditions and time frame for all the actions required for giving effect to the combination.64 Where the parties fail to carry out the modification accepted by them within the stipulated time limit, the CCI shall issue appropriate directions.65
+Where the CCI approves a combination with modification, the CCI’s approval order shall specify the terms, conditions and time frame for all the actions required for giving effect to the combination.
+Where the parties fail to carry out the modification accepted by them within the stipulated time limit, the CCI shall issue appropriate directions.

 The CCI has also addressed compliance in specific orders.
 These, together with legal provisions specific to Phase II orders, are outlined below.

 In a number of cases involving non-compete clauses, the parties were directed to give effect to the modification.
-In Dish TV/Videocon,68 the parties were directed to file a compliance report annually for five years.
-In Mumbai International Airport,69 the parties were directed to give effect to the commitments.
+In Dish TV/Videocon and later in Jio the parties were directed to file a compliance report annually for five years.
+In Mumbai International Airport, the parties were directed to give effect to the commitments.
 The CCI stated that the order would stand revoked in case of failure to comply.
-The same statement was made in Nippon Yusen Kabushiki.70
+The same statement was made in Nippon Yusen Kabushiki and Northern TK Venture.

-In FMC,73 the order stated that the acquirer was to notify the CCI at least 30 days prior to any change in the corporate structure of the parties that might adversely affect the compliance obligations of the parties.
+In FMC, the order stated that the acquirer was to notify the CCI at least 30 days prior to any change in the corporate structure of the parties that might adversely affect their compliance.

-In both Sun/Ranbaxy and Holcim/Lafarge,76 the CCI approved the combination under Section 31(7) subject to the parties carrying out the modification to the combination.
-In PVR,77 approval under Section 31(7) was made subject to the parties complying with the commitments given in relation to Gurgaon and Noida, and carrying out the modifications accepted in relation to South Delhi.
-In Agrium/Potash,78 the CCI approved the proposed combination under Section 31(7) subject to the parties carrying out the modification as approved by the NCLAT.
+In both Sun/Ranbaxy and Holcim/Lafarge, the CCI approved the combination under Section 31(7) subject to the parties carrying out the modification to the combination.
+In PVR, approval under Section 31(7) was made subject to the parties complying with the commitments given in relation to Gurgaon and Noida, and carrying out the modifications accepted in relation to South Delhi.
+In Agrium/Potash, the CCI approved the proposed combination under Section 31(7) subject to the parties carrying out the modification as approved by the NCLAT.

-In Bayer/Monsanto,79 the CCI stated that, if the parties failed to comply with the modifications, the Proposed Combination would be deemed to have caused an AAEC in India and the concerned parties would render themselves liable to being proceeded against under the relevant provisions of the Competition Act.
+In Bayer/Monsanto and later in Linde/Praxair the CCI stated that, if the parties failed to comply with the modifications, the Proposed Combination would be deemed to have caused an AAEC in India and the concerned parties would render themselves liable to being proceeded against under the relevant provisions of the Competition Act.